Chart Color Schemes

 Infrastructure

-Seddon - Kingsville has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Seddon - Kingsville has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 18 projects likely impacting the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 18 projects likely impacting the area.
 Notable projects include Yarraville Green, Bradmill Yarraville, West Footscray Neighbourhood Plan, and Kinnear's Precinct (Live City).
-The following list details those most relevant:.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.